New Orleans Botanical Garden: Hurricane Katrina

-2005 -2020
+2005–2020

-Shortly after Katrina the Robert B Haspel Garden Stage was built to attract people to the garden and provide an outdoor venue to promote the wealth of musical talent found in New Orleans.
+Shortly after Katrina, the Robert B Haspel Garden Stage was built to attract people to the garden and provide an outdoor venue to promote the wealth of musical talent found in New Orleans.
 The Duplantier Pavilion, a clean contemporary lath structure, designed by Michael McKay was constructed and is used for small demonstrations and as a gathering place for volunteers prior to working in the garden.
-Additionally the Japanese Garden was expanded doubling its size in 2008.
+The Japanese Garden was expanded, doubling its size, in 2008.

 A major initiative was launched a few years after Katrina to move the Botanical Garden entrance from the Pavilion of the Two Sisters to the location of an old Park building called the Little Casino.
-A new building plan was developed by the architect firm Waggonner and Ball, and a garden entry landscape plan was created by Landscape architects Carbo and Associates and Landscape Architect Robin Tanner.
+A new building plan was developed by the architect firm Waggonner and Ball, and a garden entry landscape plan was created by landscape architects Carbo and Associates and landscape architect Robin Tanner.
 The new entry building, Oscar J. Tolmas Center opened in November 2015 as the new entrance to the Botanical garden and Storyland.
 Also in the Fall of 2015 the Helis Foundation Enrique Aferez Sculpture Garden opened with 15 original sculptures by Mexican artist Enrique Alferez.
-The garden was designed by Landscape Architect Robin Tanner, and is an amazing and appealing combination of landscape and sculpture.
+The garden was designed by Tanner, and is a combination of landscape and sculpture.
 In October 2017 a contemporary entrance garden, designed by Carbo and Associates, with a living green wall and jumping water fountain opened to the public.
-In October 2019 the "Kitchen in the Garden", an outdoor demonstration kitchen located in the middle of the PLANO vegetable garden opened.
+In October 2019 the "Kitchen in the Garden", an outdoor demonstration kitchen located in the middle of the PLANO vegetable garden, opened.

-Landscape Architect Robin Tanner has designed a group of 3 contemporary garden spaces in the old WPA cold frame area of the garden.
-The first garden called "The Chapel of the Rain" features a large concrete fountain and concrete benches.
-The second called "Garden of the Sun" dedicated in memory of Warren H.A.
-Backer will feature a large 5 foot wide bronze sundial and will be completed by the summer of 2020.
-The "Garden of the Wind" will soon follow.
+Near the old WPA Cold Frame area, Tanner designed and constructed a group of three contemporary garden spaces, called "Concretia: A botanical art conception that seeks to reconcile the weight of concrete with the boyancy of flora while paying tribute to the forces of nature".
+The first garden, called "The Chapel of the Rain", features a large concrete fountain and concrete benches.
+The second, "Garden of the Sun", dedicated in memory of Warren H.A.
+Backer, features a five-foot-wide bronze sundial, and sun-loving agave plants.
+"Homage to the Wind" is a concrete art piece featuring harmonic wind chimes.
+The "Sky Garden" has as its focal point a mirrored concrete pyramid that reflects the present sky.

 Components, design, and layout

-The Botanical Gardens as seen today is made up of several different miniature gardens.
+The Botanical Gardens today is made up of several different miniature gardens.
 Each garden room, or section of the garden, showcases unique species of flora, and pathways and structures help to define and separate these sections.
 Grass runways dominate some sections of the garden, lined with hedges of camellia, and provide direction for those walking in the garden.
 In more formal areas one finds brick pathways, often with various objects constructed in thanks of donors.